swtv-kaist/MUSIC/README.md

 Used to specify the compilation database file.

 Default is none so target file will be compiled with macro definitions, include directories, and so on

+Add -- at the end of the command if you want to apply MUSIC to target file without compilation database file.

 ### -l option